Henrik-Alexander/global_birth_squeezes/README.md

 ## ./tables:
 This folder contains the tables.

-## ./figures:
+## ./results:
-This folder contains the figures.
+This folder contains the results and figures.